GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 ## What is the coding style for GStreamer code?

-The core and almost all plugin modules are basically coded in K\&R with 2-space indenting.
+Basically, the core and almost all plugin modules use K\&R with 2-space indenting.
 Just follow what's already there and you'll be fine.
+We only require code files to be indented, header may be indented manually for better readability.
+Please use spaces for indenting, not tabs, even in header files.

-Individual plugins in gst-plugins-\* or plugins that you want considered for addition to one of the gst-plugins-\* modules should be coded in the same style.
+Individual plugins in gst-plugins-\* or plugins that you want considered for addition to these modules should use the same style.
 It's easier if everything is consistent.
 Consistency is, of course, the goal.

-Simply run your code (only the \*.c files, not the header files) through
+One way to make sure you are following our coding style is to run your code (remember, only the `*.c` files, not the headers) through GNU Indent using the following options:

 ```
 indent \